Language Design

 Defining Your Language

-What are the structural entities (e.g., declarations, expressions, statements, modules) and how are they fit together, perhaps with punctuation?
-What are some of the non-structural rules that define a legal program (e.g., type checks, argument-parameter matching rules, visibility rules, etc.)?
+What are the structural entities (e.g., declarations, expressions, statements, modules) and how do they fit together, perhaps with punctuation?
+What are the non-structural rules that define a legal program (e.g., type checks, argument-parameter matching rules, visibility rules, etc.)?
 What does a program do?
 What effects do each of the forms of a well-structured, legal program have on the run-time environment?

-Why are there generally three parts instead of two (i.e., just syntax and semantics)?
-It basically comes down to this.
+Why are there three parts instead of two (i.e., just syntax and semantics)?
+Here’s why.
 While everyone might agree that the following is structurally malformed:

 #<include > stdio.h